hyperledger/iroha-javascript/README.md

 Make sure you have installed Node.js v16.17 or v18.
 As for a package manager, this project uses [PNPM](https://pnpm.io/).

-Before working with the repo, install packages:
+Before working with the repository, install the necessary packages:

 ```bash
 pnpm install